List of West Indies Test cricket records: Most man of the match awards

+Most man of the series awards

 Youngest players on Debut

 The youngest player to play in a Test match is claimed to be Hasan Raza at the age of 14 years and 227 days, though there is some doubt as to the validity of Raza's age at the time.

 Oldest players on Debut

 England left-arm slow bowler James Southerton is the oldest player to appear in a Test match.
 Playing in the very first inaugural test against Australia in 1876 at Melbourne Cricket Ground, in Melbourne, Australia, he was aged 49 years and 119 days.
 Nelson Betancourt is the oldest West Indian Test debutant when he played his only game during the second Test of the 1929–30 series at the Queen's Park Oval, Port of Spain.

 Oldest players

 England all-rounder Wilfred Rhodes is the oldest player to appear in a Test match.
 Playing in the fourth Test against the West Indies in 1930 at Sabina Park, in Kingston, Jamaica, he was aged 52 years and 165 days on the final day's play.
 The oldest West Indian Test player is George Headley who was aged 44 years and 230 days when he represented West Indies for the final time in the 1954 tour by England at Sabina Park.